 Improved Signage & Wayfinding

-New signage was installed in York city centre during August 2018 as part of a joint initiative led by York Business Improvement District in partnership with City of York Council and York Civic Trust to make it easier for visitors and residents to find their way around the city centre.
+New signage has been installed in St Helen’s Square as part of a joint initiative led by York Business Improvement District in partnership with City of York Council and York Civic Trust to make it easier for visitors and residents to find their way around the city centre.

 The trial wayfinding totem was installed during the August bank holiday weekend, and will remain in place until the autumn.
 Researchers will question those using the new signage to see how effective they find it.
 The new bronze-coloured signage has been designed to be sympathetic to the York stone and features eye-level maps with useful details including how long it will take to walk to key city destinations.